gardenrobot/Nightscout-Limited-Access-Service/README.md

 # Nightscout Limited Access Service

-This is a webapp that allows Nightscout users to grant temporary access to the instance.
+This is a webapp that allows Nightscout users to grant people temporary access to the server.
 Inspired by Google Maps' location sharing feature.

 ## How it works

 The webapp will prompt the user for an email address of the person to share access with and the amount of time to share.
-A token will be generated and emailed to the person.
-After the given time has passed, the token will be revoked.
+It will generate a token and email it to the person.
+After the given time has passed, the app will revoke the token.

 ## Requirements

 You will need
 - a Nightscout server
 - a subject with the `admin` role (created in Nightscout's admin page)
-- SMTP login info
+- SMTP login info (look up how to get this from your email provider)

 ## Installation (without Docker)